-Author has written 4 stories for Song, Life, Manga, and Action.
+Author has written 6 stories for Song, Life, Manga, Action, Horror, and General.

 For many years, small group known only as the Guardians has protected the world from evil.
 Now they have disappeared for mysterious reasons, or none at all.
 And now, will new heroes to find them or die trying?